NickSzapiro-NOAA/ufs-weather-model/.github/pull_request_template.md

 - THIS IS YOUR RESPONSIBILITY
  -->
 - [ ] This PR addresses a relevant WM issue (if not, create an issue).
-- [ ] All subcomponent pull requests have been reviewed by their code managers.
+- [ ] All subcomponent pull requests (if any) have been reviewed by their code managers.
 - [ ] Run the full Intel+GNU RT suite (compared to current baselines), preferably on Ursa (Derecho or Hercules are acceptable alternatives). **Exceptions:** documentation-only PRs, CI-only PRs, etc.
    - [ ] Commit log file w/full results from RT suite run (if applicable).
    - [ ] Commit 'test_changes.list' (unless file is empty).